 Choosing the right kind of help is the first step

-For most people looking for extra help, a psychiatrist is the first choice that comes to mind, but there are many other support networks out there including counselors, family and friends, your local GP, community health organizations, support groups, or support helplines.
+For most people looking for extra help, a psychotherapist is the first choice that comes to mind, but there are many other support networks out there including counselors, family and friends, your local GP, community health organizations, support groups, or support helplines.

 Sometimes the issues you’ve built up in your head can be hard to untangle until you talk things out with someone - even if they’re not necessarily a trained professional.